 Step 2 ) The following image displays the Top Main Menu where you can configure every Gimp option.

 Step 3 ) The following image displays the Tools Box.
 You have many options here to edit your image.
-I have selected the Free Select Tool.
+The following image shows Free Select Tool selected.

 Step 4 ) The following image displays some information about the Free Select Tool.
 This can be found on the footer of Gimp.

 Step 5 ) The following image displays the Layers Tab.

 Step 6 ) The following image displays the Layers Tab configuration menu.

 Step 7 ) The following image displays many tools to help you manage the Layers.

 Step 8 ) The following image displays the Image Menu, Top Ruler, Side ruler, Zoom Image, Current Displayed Image, Toggle Quick Mask on/off and the Image Navigation Tool.

 Step 9 ) The following image illustrates the image navigation tool zoomed in.
 If you have a large size image then this tool is very handy for you to navigate to different areas of the image without having to navigate outside.

 Step 10 ) The following image displays the Image Menu for the Current Displayed Image.